 This technique, known as CRDS, also relies on the external cavity filled with the gas sample.
 However, there are crucial differences in the method of operation of a CRDS system in comparison to TDLS.
 The light source is usually a mechanically modulated or pulsed laser.

 The cavity has high reflectivity mirrors on both ends, aligned so that the light beams pass through the same path over and over.
 After each pass, a small portion of the light signal exits the cavity through the back mirror.

 Therefore, the recorded response consists of a series of signals.
 An exemplary single ring-down response is described below

 Figure 11.
 Typical CRDS system with a vertical cavity used.
 Below: principle of detecting a CRDS system response.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics